 Best Club World seat On A380

-The two upper deck cabins feel more intimate as compared to the larger cabin on lower deck (because they contain fewer seats), so choose an upper deck seat.
+The two upper deck cabins feel more intimate as compared to the larger cabin on the lower deck (because they contain fewer seats), so choose an upper deck seat.
 In addition, the upper deck is higher above the massive Rolls Royce engines and thus quieter.

-For solo travellers: the rear-facing, window seats are more private and the ones you want to be seated in.
+For solo travelers: the rear-facing, window seats are more private and the ones you want to be seated in.
 In addition, the seats on the upper deck have a couple of side locker which is very useful for storing personal items.